KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

   - and [Will Trump tip the AI race in China’s favor?](https://www.taipeitimes.com/News/editorials/archives/2025/06/01/2003837840)
   - After reading all of the above, respond to **Prompt 2**: What are the key takeaways you learned from these four articles?
 Explain.

-- Read as far as you can in [Elements of AI: 1.1 How should we define AI?](https://course.elementsofai.com/1/1) and discuss the questions in your group before having them graded.
+- Read as far as you can in [Elements of AI: 1.1 How should we define AI?](https://course.elementsofai.com/1/1) and discuss the questions in your group before having them graded. **Please remember not to work ahead in this text.
+We will continue in the text next time.**
   - Regardless of how far you got in your reading, answer **Prompt 3**: What is your own definition of AI?
 Does it differ from the definitions in the article?
 Explain.

 - **Post-class reflection:** *Remember that the Post-class reflection should be a summary reflection on the course material learned that day.
 It should be formally written with yourself, your classmates and your professor as the audience.* Reflect on the day’s activities and discussions in your Fieldpad.
 What did you learn?
 Explain.